-During your two or three semesters of Mentored Ministry you will:
+During your three semesters of Mentored Ministry you will:

 - Set personal growth goals.